oclipa/reactjs-cheat-sheet/README.md

 Pages are typically created using stateless functional components, although class components and functional components that use `useState()` will also work.

-To handle linking between pages, NextJS provides components that can be used in place of those provided by React.
+To handle linking between pages, Next.js provides components that can be used in place of those provided by React.
 For example:
    * `<Link href="url"><a>Text</a></Link>` (imported using: `import Link from 'next/link';`)
    * `<button onClick={() => Router.push('url')}}>Text</button>` (imported using: `import Router from 'next/router';`)